Property Purpose, Rules & Parties

 Varmints abound: Be aware of possible exposure to and allergic reactions to things such as insects, tick & snake bites, and/or poisonous plants.

 We love dogs but we are not a dog park.
 Follow the City's dog leash laws.
 Dogs must be leashed.
 Limit of 2 pets per family in the park.
-Exceptions make for animal service organizations (approval required).
+Exceptions made for animal service organizations (approval required).

 Supervise your kids.
 Staff will correct or redirect kids, especially where safety is an issue.
 We reserve the right to ask any visitor to leave the property.